PurdueDualityLab/purdue-tenure-packet-generator/README.md

-The alternative is **40–80 hours of soul-crushing work in Word**, hand-formatting every citation and table, re-numbering cross-refs by hand every time you add an entry — and you'll have to redo most of it the next time Purdue updates the packet format (which they do).
+The alternative is **40–80 hours of soul-crushing work in Word**, hand-formatting every citation and table, re-numbering cross-refs by hand every time you add an entry — and you'll have to redo most of it the next time Purdue updates the packet format.
+Note: **the packet has been updated 5+ times since Davis joined Purdue in 2020.** With this tool, the format changes are absorbed in the renderer code (a few hours of edits to `SECTION_HEADINGS` + `rtf.py`); your data stays untouched.

 This tool keeps the data in editable text / YAML / CSV substrates, and the renderer re-emits the entire packet on every change in ~3